LiveLight is an open source ambient lighting solution for PC. System consists of the controller, LED-strips and software called Ambibox.

 Easy to build

-LiveLight is designed to be built by end-user, meaning you!
+LiveLight is designed to be built by the end-user, meaning you!

-You will need basic tools, AVR-programmer and a little electronics know-how.
+You will need basic tools, AVR-programmer, steady hand and little electronics know-how!

 When everyone has access to source materials, the product can easily be built to match someone’s personal tastes and specifications.
 This also enables software development as a community!